-Our speech-language pathologists, or SLPs for short, provide therapy to students from kindergarten to age 21 who are identified as having speech and language needs.
+Our speech-language pathologists (SLPs) provide therapy to students from kindergarten to age 21 who are identified as having speech and language needs.
 SLPs may have up to three professional licenses or certifications, including an Oregon teaching license (TSPC), Oregon Board of Examiners in Speech Language Pathology & Audiology, and the American Speech-Language-Hearing Association Certification of Clinical Competence (CCC).
-The 15 district SLPs provide services to all elementary, middle and high schools as well as alternative education sites.
+The 14 district SLPs provide services to all elementary, middle and high schools as well as alternative education sites.

 What is an SLP?

-An SLP (speech-language pathologist) evaluates, diagnoses and provides therapy to students with communication (speech and language) disorders or needs.
+An SLP (speech-language pathologist) evaluates, diagnoses and provides therapy to students with speech and language impairment.
 An SLP also works with teachers to facilitate student success in the classroom.

 What do SLPs work on?

 SLPs conduct evaluations and provide therapy in articulation, language, voice, social communication, augmentative communication and fluency.
-Once your child is found eligible for services, therapy will be designed to address the student's strengths and weaknesses in the area of communication with input from the therapist, teacher, and parents.
+Once your child is found eligible for services, therapy will be designed to address the student's strengths and weaknesses in the area of speech and language with input from the therapist, teacher, and parents.

 - Articulation Therapy: For students with difficulty producing age-appropriate speech sounds.